Easter Madrid 2019

 Here the bad news come…This day you must divide your heart, because at the same time the spectacular procession Santísimo Cristo de los Alabarderos takes place.
 The protagonists will be the Royal Guard, who accompany the Christ from the Royal Palace to the Cathedral emplaced in Calle Mayor, the Armed Forces Cathedral.

-The final touch to all the celebrations is the music that accompanies to each one of the processions, but we emphasize the importance of the Tamborrada (“Drum Performance”) that will take place in Plaza Mayor, as a tribute to its IV Centenary at 12:00 on Sunday of Easter (16 April); the day when Christ’s Resurrection is commemorated and sets the end for the Holy Week in Madrid.
+The final touch to all the celebrations is the music that accompanies to each one of the processions, but we emphasize the importance of the Tamborrada (“Drum Performance”) that will take place in Plaza Mayor at 12:00 on Sunday of Easter (21 April); the day when Christ’s Resurrection is commemorated and sets the end for the Holy Week in Madrid.

 Of course this is just a summary of what Madrid has to offer you during Holy Week … Further information can be found in the official page of the CityCouncil.

 And of course, if you want to get to know the most important and historical monuments and streets in Madrid, you have an important date with us, Leaf Madrid, in order to travel together around the stages where the most important processions will go through, as well as some of the Centenarian gastronomic places that we have recommended above.
-Discover them in Our Free Tours in Madrid!
+Discover them in Our Free Tour Madrid !